 Current and future legislative proposals, if enacted into law, clarification of the Tax Code or court decisions may cause interest on the Tax-Exempt Commercial Paper Notes to be subject, directly or indirectly, to federal income taxation, or otherwise prevent beneficial owners from realizing the full current benefit of the tax status of such interest.
-The introduction or enactment of any such legislative proposals, clarification of the Tax-Exempt Commercial Paper Notes.
+The introduction or enactment of any such legislative proposals, clarification of the Tax Code or court decisions may also affect the market price for, or marketability of, the Tax-Exempt Commercial Paper Notes.
 Prospective purchasers of the Tax-Exempt Commercial Paper Notes should consult their own tax advisors regarding any pending or proposed legislation, regulations or litigation, as to which Bond Counsel expresses no opinion.

-The University has not designated the Tax-Exempt Commercial Paper Notes as "qualified taxexempt obligations" within the meaning of Section 265(b)(3)(B) of the Code.
+The University has not designated the Tax-Exempt Commercial Paper Notes as "qualified tax-exempt obligations" within the meaning of Section 265(b)(3)(B) of the Code.